mdbootstrap/mdb-ui-kit/README.md

 - [Bootstrap default rendering reference documentation](https://mdbootstrap.github.io/bootstrap-material-design/docs/4.0/components/alerts/)
 - [Migration](https://fezvrasta.github.io/bootstrap-material-design/docs/4.0/migration/)

 ## Support

 The things to do are a lot and the time is little, if you are a passionate developer with experience with Bootstrap and Material Design for Bootstrap and you have some spare time, please consider becoming a contributor of this project!
-If you are interested contact @FezVrasta or just adopt one of our [issues](https://github.com/FezVrasta/bootstrap-material-design/issues).

 If you like this project you may support it by, starring this repository or reporting issues.
-All issues filed should be reduced to a [CodePen](https://codepen.io/rosskevin/pen/eJMMVB) test case where possible.
+All issues filed should be reduced to a [Snippets](https://mdbootstrap.com/snippets/) test case where possible.

 ### Development